 Design functions tock and render and develop a big-bang expression so that you get once again an animation of a car traveling from left to right across the world’s canvas.

-Sample Problem: Design a program that moves a car across the world canvas, from left to right, at the rate of three pixels per clock tick.
-If the mouse is clicked anywhere on the canvas, the car is placed at that point.
+Sample Problem Design a program that moves a car across the world canvas, from left to right, at the rate of three pixels per clock tick.
+If the mouse is clicked anywhere on the canvas, the car is placed at the x-coordinate of that point.

-There are no new properties, meaning we do not need new physical or graphical constants.
+There are no new properties, meaning we do not need new constants.

-Since the program is still concerned with only one property that changes over time—
+The program is still concerned with just one property that changes over time, the x-coordinate of the car.
+Hence the data representation suffices.

-- The problem statement now explicitly calls for a mouse event handler, without giving up on the clock-based movement of the car.
-Hence, we merely add an appropriate wish to our list:
+- The revised problem statement calls for a mouse event handler, without giving up on the clock-based movement of the car.
+Hence, we state an appropriate wish:

-; WorldState Number Number String -> WorldState ; places the car at mouse position (x,y) ; if the mouse event is "button-down" (define (hyper x-position-of-car x-mouse y-mouse me) (cond [(string=? "button-down" me) x-mouse] [else x-position-of-car]))
+; WorldState Number Number String -> WorldState ; places the car at the x-coordinate ; if the given me is "button-down" (define (hyper x-position-of-car x-mouse y-mouse me) (cond [(string=? "button-down" me) x-mouse] [else x-position-of-car]))

 You may wonder why this program modification is so straightforward.
 There